clux/facemaulers/east/velddrinnsshar.md

 ### Library of the Dead
 Run by Madame Eithne
 - Will let you read books if you give her a scroll of Ceremony (to cast a funeral rite)
+- If they agree, she'll kill herself first
 - Otherwise they have to

 ![](shar-library.jpg)